Teachers: Mrs S.Strain & Mrs G. Endemaño

 Write out the school rules

-We will record your behaviour on our Behaviour Sheet
+We will record your behaviour on a Behaviour Sheet

 Letters from the Lighthouse is our class read.